 - Leaky / drafty windows or doors

-- High ceiling that require a reversible ceiling fan
+- High ceilings that may require a reversible ceiling fan

 - Poor insulation in walls

-- Measure the length of the room and the width of the room.
+- Measure the length and width of the room, in feet.

 - Multiply the length x the width to get the square footage.

 - Multiply the square footage x 10, to give you the rough wattage of heating required for the room.

 - Choose one or more baseboard heaters that total or exceed the required wattage calculation.
 The wattage information is specified on the heater packaging and labeling.
 Typically, a 1500 watt / 240 volt unit can heat a 150 to 175 square-foot room.

 - Make adjustments to the heater size under some circumstances.
 For example, a room with two outside walls that are poorly insulated, or that include many windows, may require more baseboard heating.
 Similarly, a tall room with unheated space above it may require more heating.
 On the other hand, a small room with only interior walls may get by with a smaller baseboard heater.

 Some common wattages of baseboard heaters available at big-box home improvement centers: